kotlinski/dagens-eko-player/README.md

 The pi is designed to be in a box.
 When the box lid is opened (the button is released) the pi should start playing.

-The one button solution can recognice and handle the following patterns:
+The one button solution can recognize and handle the following patterns:

 - `released` will start playing
 - `pressed` stop playing